 Green cleaning that protects people, facilities, and standards.

-AHI’s green cleaning programs combine certified products, trained teams, and disciplined methods to support health, sustainability goals, and the long‑term condition of your buildings without sacrificing the standards your stakeholders expect.
+AHI’s green cleaning programs program layers environmentally responsible products across your Facility Systems, supporting health, sustainability goals, and the long‑term condition of your buildings without sacrificing the standards your stakeholders expect.

 You’re responsible for health, perception, and long-term asset care.